Ohio State & MMEC Midwest Infrared Semiconductor Technology (MIST) Workshop

 Explore the fundamentals of electro-optical and infrared (EO/IR) semiconductor technologies before applying to the MIST Workshop.
 These short read-ahead resources introduce the key concepts, applications, and innovation ecosystem shaping this rapidly advancing field.
 Download the student read-ahead materials here.

-Deadline to complete the Interest Form is Friday, May 15, 2026.
+Deadline to complete the Interest Form is Friday, June 19, 2026.

 Lodging and registration information coming soon.